COLLEGE LINGO (GLOSSARY)

 Prerecorded video programs that are broadcast through Time Warner Cable and Grande Cable.
 Telecourse tapes and DVDs can also be purchased in the college bookstores.

 A permanent record of the courses attempted and grades received, the transcript also includes courses withdrawn after the Census Date.
 An official transcript includes the college’s seal and the registrar’s signature.
 Transfer institutions require an official transcript from each college attended.
-Transcripts from the colleges of the Alamo Colleges District include the courses completed at the home/primary college with courses taken at the other colleges as transfer courses.
+The transcript from the colleges of the Alamo Colleges District includes the courses completed at the home/primary college with courses taken at the other colleges as transfer courses.

 Courses that another college or university will accept to meet its requirements.

 An education road map for successful transfer to a four-year institution.
 A Transfer Plan alone may not lead to a degree from one of the colleges in the Alamo Colleges District.

 Classification applied to any student with less than a bachelor’s degree.

 A consortium of Texas community colleges making online courses available to students when the courses are not offered at the local college.
 Students receive instruction provide by other colleges while remaining enrolled in and receiving services from the local community colleges.